-Before we start here, let’s get one thing straight.
-Cannabis is not a form of birth control and it should not be treated as such.
+Before we start here: Cannabis is not a form of birth control and it should not be treated as such.

 But with that said, research shows that cannabis can make it more difficult to get pregnant.
 The first way that cannabis can make it harder to get pregnant has to do with “hyperactivation”, or the moment when the sperm stops riding the wave and starts swimming on its own to try and reach its final destination (the egg).
 Some researchers say that THC can cause sperm to go into hyperactivation immediately, leaving the sperm with too little energy to make it all the way to the egg.

 Other research shows that even if sperm can get to the egg, THC can still affect the chances of getting pregnant.
 One study found that THC can cause a sperm cell to not release the enzyme needed to penetrate the egg’s wall.